iuliiakr/youtube-utils/search/README.md

-# YouTube Advanced Search CLI
+# YouTube Advanced Search

-A Python command-line tool for searching YouTube videos using the **YouTube Data API v3** with advanced filters for language, country, and video duration.
+A Python tool for searching YouTube videos using the **YouTube Data API v3** with advanced filters for language, country, and video duration.
 Supports both YouTube's built-in duration categories and a **custom minimum duration filter**.

 ---